seamplex/feenox/doc/reference-pde-kw.md

 `plane_stress` or `plane_strain` has to be set instead.
  * `thermal` (or `heat` ) solves the heat conduction problem.
  * `modal` computes the natural mechanical frequencies and oscillation modes.
+ * `neutron_diffusion` multi-group core-level neutron diffusion with a FEM formulation

 If you are a programmer and want to contribute with another problem type, please do so!
 Check out [FeenoX repository](https: